![]() |

 Schedule times for hot water comfort pump starts.

-Hint 2: At days with DST change the first time in that day will be by one hour wrong.
-But beware using this approach for other purposes without consideration.
+Note 2: At days with DST change the first time in that day will be by one hour wrong.
+Hence, beware using this approach for other purposes without consideration.

 Hot water comfort pump schedule timer.